tiagoafpereira/Vue2Vite-Presentation/markdown.md

 * 2:58 minutes? 🔥🔥🔥
 * webpack takes 5:36
-  * That's almost twice as fast: happier pipelines! 🪠
+  * That's almost 2x faster
-  * E.g.: First 6 months of 2020 totaled 255 pipeline hours that could be cut in half
+  * E.g.: First 6 months of 2020 totaled 255 pipeline hours that could be cut in half 🪠

 ---
 ## Check the browser...